edgeimpulse/expert-projects/novel-sensor-projects/ecg-hrv-block-arduino-portenta.md

 The pads should be connected as follow:

-Yellow pad to the left
+- Yellow pad to the left.
-Red pad to the right
+- Red pad to the right.
-Green pad below the red pad
+- Green pad below the red pad.

 > Note: Remember to disconnect the AC from the laptop before sampling.